Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 - Using virtual network cards

-> If there is a virtual network cards, you may not be able to communicate with nccl.
+> If there are virtual network cards, you may not be able to communicate with nccl.
 In this case, you need to specify the communication network cards by `export NCCL_SOCKET_IFNAME=device_name`.
 More details please refer to [nccl official documentation](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs).